SymSoftSolutions/CWS-Prototype/README.md

 * DevOps Engineer
 * Technical Architect

-For more details about the team composition please send us an email
+For more details about the team composition please contact us

 ## Open Source Technologies <a id="open-source"></a>

-See our [sprint 0 docs](docs/sprint_0/process/readme.md#application-architecture-and-technology-stack-) technology stack section for more details on the utilized open source tools, frameworks, and other technologies.
+[Open source tools, frameworks, and design resources] (docs/sprint_0/process/readme.md#application-architecture-and-technology-stack) guided our process from start to finish.
+The prototype was created using open source technologies including node.js, Postgres, HTML5 among others.
+While these technologies were chosen for this simple prototype, other technologies may be needed to handle complexities for future phases of this project.
+We have experience in PHP, Java, Ruby, Python and ASP .Net, with MySQL, SQL Server, Oracle, as well as NoSQL databases such as MongoDB.

 ## License <a id="license"></a>